YousefKhalil99/Insights-from-Twitter/README.md

 # Insights-from-Twitter
 In this Project, we will use pre-downloaded datasets to understand the nuts and bolts of Twitter Data.
 In particular, you will do a thorough analysis of a hot-trend.
+The results will be done in a Jupyter Notebook, and outputted as a .html file.

 Project Tasks
 1. Importing local and global data